Part 1 Fellowship

-- A 3 hour Multiple Choice Question (MCQ) paper of 120 questions consisting of one best answer out of four options
+- 2 x 2 hour Multiple Choice Question (MCQ) papers of 90 questions each (total 180 questions) consisting of one best answer out of four options

 From 1 August 2013, candidates are permitted a maximum of six attempts in which to pass this examination.
 Examination attempts prior to August 2013 do not count towards the number of attempts available.

 Candidates sitting this examination before commencing OST should note that a pass in this examination will not count towards CCT if taken out of training unless the candidate enters or re-enters the training programme within 7 years of passing.

 Candidates who have entered Ophthalmic Specialist Training (OST) must have passed this examination by the end of the second year of run-through training.

 From October 2020, the Part 1 FRCOphth examination will be taken as an Online Proctored Examination, where the candidate will sit the exam at their home or their workplace, without the need to travel to a testing centre or examination venue.
 The examination will be taken online by being delivered over the internet to the candidate’s computer at a pre-agreed examination date and time.